ima-eky/100-days-of-code-course/day-48/README.md

 - Our code uses Selenium tool (that allows us to automate the browser depending on what we have in our code) to automatically sign up for a newsletter.
 - The newsletter used in this script is not a real newsletter that collects valid data.You don't need to type in your real email in the code.This project just tests your skills on selenium.
+ - However,if you want to sign for the actual newsletter.You can do that [here](https://www.appbrewery.co/p/newsletter)

  ## Prerequesites